cforall/llheap/README.md

 **Return:** alignment of the given object, where objects not allocated with alignment return the minimal allocation alignment.

 ### `bool malloc_zero_fill( void * addr )`
-indicates if the dynamic object is zero filled.
+returns if the object is zero filled.

 **Parameters:**